WeblateOrg/weblate/docs/admin/install.rst

 Set properly SECURE_HSTS_SECONDS
 ++++++++++++++++++++++++++++++++

-If your site is served over SSL, you have to consider setting a value for :setting:`django:SECURE_HSTS_SECONDS` in the :file:`settings.py` to enable HTTP Strict Transport Security.
+If your site is served over SSL, consider setting a value for :setting:`django:SECURE_HSTS_SECONDS` in the :file:`settings.py` to enable HTTP Strict Transport Security.
-By default it's set to 0 as shown below.
+By default it is set to 0 (as shown below).

 .. code-block:: python

    SECURE_HSTS_SECONDS = 0

-If set to a non-zero integer value, the :class:`django:django.middleware.security.SecurityMiddleware` sets the :ref:`django:http-strict-transport-security` header on all responses that do not already have it.
+If set to a non-zero integer value, the :class:`django:django.middleware.security.SecurityMiddleware` applies the :ref:`django:http-strict-transport-security` header to all responses without it.

 .. warning::

     Setting this incorrectly can irreversibly (for some time) break your site.
     Read the :ref:`django:http-strict-transport-security` documentation first.

 .. _production-database: